 With a diameter of 2 to 3 inches, the poles of S. brachycladum are pretty substantial.
 But the culm walls are thin.
 That means they’ll sway nicely in the breeze, but won’t hold up particularly well in a construction project.
 Instead, traditional crafters and woodworkers usually split this bamboo into strips, and weave it into baskets or floor mats.
 You wouldn’t build a house with it, but you can make some nice picture frames or other attractive decor for your tiki lounge.

-Most Asian bamboo species have edible shoots, popular in stir fry and other dishes.
+Most Asian bamboo species have edible shoots, popular in stir-fry and other dishes.
 But the young shoots of this bamboo are not considered palatable.
 They have a strong, bitter taste.
 If you’re hungry in Southeast Asia, you’re better off looking for some Dendrocalamus asper or some variety of Bambusa.

-Genus Schizostachyum
+Related Bamboo in the Genus Schizostachyum

 Although it’s not the most well-known group of bamboo, this widespread genus is found across India, Southeast Asia, and the Pacific Islands, and includes nearly 70 distinct species.